Workday/canvas-kit/modules/popup/react/README.md

 If you are building your own custom stacked UI components, use the [Popper](#popper) component along with our [hooks](#hooks).
 The `Popper` component and hooks work with the stack management system for correct rendering and accessibility behavior.
-If you cannot use `Popper`, use the [usePopupStack](#usepoupstack) hook. to properly register and deregister the popup at the correct time.
+If you cannot use `Popper`, use the [usePopupStack](#usepoupstack) hook to properly register and deregister the popup at the correct time.
 If you cannot use our hooks, consider upgrading your component to use Hooks.
 If you cannot do that, you'll have to look up the `PopupStack` package for the direct API and have a look at the source code for our hooks into the `PopupStack` API.